ChrisDuffley/stationPlaylist/addonuserguide.md

 To quickly enable or disable metadata streaming on the fly, press the command you assigned to open metadata streaming options dialog.
 Check the stream box to enable or uncheck to disable metadata streaming and click OK.

 Note: When toggling metadata streaming on the fly, you can check "Apply to selected profile" checkbox to let NVDA store toggle values to the selected profile to be used next time Studio starts.
 This checkbox is disabled if NVDA is running in secure mode.

-#### Using touchscreen commands

-If you have NVDA installed on a touchscreen computer, you can use touchscreen gestures to perform some add-on commands.
-These commands are grouped under a touch mode called "SPL mode".
-While Studio is focused, perform three finger single tap until you switch to SPL mode.

-The commands in SPL mode are as follows:

-* Two finger flick right: open alarms settings
-* Two finger flick left: open add-on settings
-* Two finger flick up: announces broadcaster time
-* Two finger flick down: announces remaining time for the currently playing track

-Note: When you switch away from Studio, you'll be placed in object touch mode.

 ### Other programs in SPL suite